OWI-Lab/FOOS-IEA-10-MW/README.md

 - The [PISA model](pisa/) implements the soil reaction curves according to the PISA rule-based method.
 - The assumed lateral and rotational stiffness profile used to represent the soil reaction—accounting for both soil properties and monopile diameter—is provided in [PISA stiffness data (csv)](Foundation%20stiffness/pisa.csv).
+- The stiffness profile is also provided in [tabulated form](Foundation%20stiffness/pisa_opensees.csv) to serve as input for our current in-house numerical framework.